LadissonLai/docker-learn/README.md

-# How to use a dockerfile to build a image.
+# How to build an image.

 ## Task